spiritpun/nuxt-tailwind-components/store/README.md

 Creating a file in this directory automatically activates the option in the framework.

+this is project collection component of custom tailwindcss component.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/vuex-store).